MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/analytics-ga-setup.md

 > Guides Analytics requires the freely available [Power BI Desktop application](https://powerbi.microsoft.com/get-started/).
 Talk to your admin if you don't have permission to install [!include[pn-power-bi](../includes/pn-power-bi.md)] Desktop on your computer. <br><br>The latest Guides Analytics Power BI report templates require Guides solution version 500.3.1.2 or later.
 If you have an earlier solution version, you can [download the previous version of Guides Analytics Power BI report templates](https://www.microsoft.com/en-us/download/details.aspx?id=102670).

-1. In the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app, select the **Analyze** tab, copy the highlighted Instance URL text, and then select **Continue** to go to the [Microsoft Download Center](https://aka.ms/guidesreport).
+1. In the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] PC authoring app, select the **Analyze** tab, copy the highlighted Environment URL text, and then select **Continue** to go to the [Microsoft Download Center](https://aka.ms/guidesreport).

     ![Analyze tab.](media/get-started-analytics.PNG "Analyze tab")